Queensland Academies | The High School of Choice for Gifted Students

 Each Academy is

-• A stimulating and challenging learning environment for high-achieving students in years 10-12
+- A stimulating and challenging learning environment for high-achieving high school students

 The Creative Industries Campus and Health Sciences Campus each have a capacity of up to 711.
 However enrolment to the Academies is not quota based, but rather merit based, and each student must complete a selective entry process.